serverfarmer/sf-imap-server/README.md

 place, and you don't need to worry about "slave" accounts plugged to your lost "master" account.

-**Why 2 different servers?**
+**Why 3 different servers?**

 sf-imap-server follows Server Farmer philosophy: there is a customer (which is the end user), and there is an IT support company.
-The latter runs the central management server, which is a central database of individual accounts and their UIDs, while customer runs the production server.
+The latter runs the central management server, which is a central database of individual accounts and their UIDs, and central storage server, which is responsible for backups, while customer runs the production server.

-So add-imap-user.sh scripts first seeks for the lowest free UID on central server, then creates an account on it to reserve this UID, and then creates the real account on customer's server.

 **Commercial support**